cpierceworld/CarND-Vehicle-Detection/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 A copy of this writeup can be found [here](https://github.com/cpierceworld/CarND-Vehicle-Detection/blob/wip/writeup.md).
-The code this writeup references can be found [here](https://github.com/cpierceworld/CarND-Vehicle-Detection/blob/wip/Vehicle_Detection.ipynb)
+The code this writeup refers to can be found [here](https://github.com/cpierceworld/CarND-Vehicle-Detection/blob/wip/Vehicle_Detection.ipynb)

 ### Histogram of Oriented Gradients (HOG)